 How Do I Know if I Need an Intensive Outpatient Program?

 For many people who struggle with an addiction, knowing when it’s time to seek help can be a real challenge.

 Addiction is a sneaky fellow.
 It knows how to consistently gaslight you into thinking that you “got this” or that you can “quit anytime.”

 The only way to ward off gaslighting is to look at the facts.
-Here are some that will help you determine if you are ready for an intensive outpatient program:
+Here are some that will help you determine if you meet IOP program requirements:

 - You have struggled with addiction for a prolonged period of time and have attempted to quit or cut back on your own with little to no success.

 - Your substance use has resulted in negative consequences such as legal issues, financial problems, or strained relationships.

 - You have experienced physical or mental health issues as a result of your substance use.

 - You have a history of relapse after previous attempts at quitting.